bbc/hive-ci/_documentation/08-07-glossary.md

 permalink: documentation/glossary.html
 ---

-{: .lead}
-This page has not yet been pushed to Github

 {: .dl-horizontal}
 {: #controller} Controller
 : The *controller* is part of the Hive Runner and its purpose is to manage all